 Georgia Gwinnett College has established eight institutional goals, which are inspired by the college's overall vision and mission, and eight integrated education experience (IEE) student learning outcomes that outline the skills and character we aim to develop in all of our graduates.

 We continuously collect and evaluate data to assess these goals and outcomes within each of our individual college units.

 Assessment takes place on multiple levels.

-Additionally, a team of mixed faculty and Student Affairs staff members is assigned to each IEE Student Learning outcome.
-Annually, these teams plan and carry out their own college-wide assessments of the IEE outcomes and report the results in an online assessment management system, WEAVEOnline.
+Additionally, a team of mixed faculty and Student Affairs staff members is assigned to each IEE student learning outcome.
+Annually, these teams plan and carry out their own college-wide assessments of the IEE outcomes and report the results in an online assessment management system, Weave.